ekostrov/MovieDataAnalysis/README.md

 <img src="/images/IndividualGenresByProfit.png" alt="IndividualGenresByProfit" style="width:600px;height:400px;">

-## It is also interesting to look at number of movies produced in each genre by year
+## It is also interesting to look at a number of movies produced in each genre by year

 ![genres_by_year](/images/genres_by_year.png
 )